Nurses’ Roles in EMR System Upgrades Creating Opportunities

 “Nurses provide elbow-to-elbow support during go-live and are responsible for ongoing education and follow-up,” said Andrew C. Durkel, RN, working in clinical informatics at Holy Cross.
 “We take feedback from end-users to make changes and additions to improve satisfaction, communication, and patient outcomes.”

 Trinity Mother Frances Hospitals and Clinics in Tyler, Texas, trained and deployed new nursing graduates as internal “super users” and contracted with AMN Healthcare’s EMR solutions team to implement their new EMR system.
-AMN brought in more than 80 travel nurses across various specialties who were experienced and versed in the software the health care system had selected.
+AMN brought in more than 80 travel nurses across various specialties experienced and versed in the software the health care system had selected.

 Most of the EMR-trained nurses had been hired by NurseChoice, an AMN Healthcare company specializing in EMR conversions and other short-term travel nurse assignments.